arsscriptum/PowerShell.Sandbox/REDDIT_Send-EmailReply/README.md

 ## PROPOSED SOLUTION

+The problem can be divided in 3:

+1) Call the script: __EASY__ ou can add a OUTLOOK Rule to call a script when you receive an email
+2) Create the REPLY email: Using the provided script as a guide, you can create the reply email.
+Check the functio and the template file
+3) Send the email: Multiple possibilities.
+Not in the scope of this post.
+In the function, I use GOOGLE GMAIL.

 I have created 3 files, in FormatEmailReply.ps1, OnReceive.ps1 and Template.txt there's a function that you can modify to your needs, but the basis is there.
 You call

 ### FormatEmailReply.ps1